jonhnet/sonde-search/website/frontend/notifier/index.md

 ### Accuracy

-The sonde's mapped location is usually not where it landed, but where the sonde was last heard by a receiver.
+A sonde's mapped location is usually not where it landed, but where the sonde was last heard by a receiver.
 The actual landing site might be some distance away.
-Click on the sonde's serial number at the top of the email to see SondeHub's projection of where the sonde might have landed.
-The estimate is based on a model of winds aloft and terrain elevations.
+Click on the sonde's serial number at the top of the table to see SondeHub's projected landing site based on a model of winds aloft and terrain.

 Sondes last heard at high altitudes depend more heavily on these models, increasing the potential for error.
-The notifier guesses the error of the landing estimate by computing how far the sonde was likely to have travelled laterally before reaching the ground, starting from its last known location.
-For example, if the sonde is last heard at 1000' MSL above a site where the terrain elevation is 200', while descending at 100 feet per second, it's about 8 seconds from landing.
+The notifier guesses the error of the landing estimate by estimating how far the sonde was travelled laterally before reaching the ground from its last known location.
+For example, if a sonde is last heard at 1000' MSL above 200' high terrain while descending at 100' per second, it's about 8 seconds from landing.
 Multiplying 8 seconds by its horizontal speed gives a rough upper bound on how far the actual landing site is from the last-heard location.

 Of course, this algorithm is fairly naive compared to SondeHub's more sophisticated terrain and wind model.
 However, the rough error